Updated October 15, 2020

 Americans can travel to Montenegro!

-You must have a negative PCR test from 72 hours or less before departure or “or a positive coronavirus antibody test result (SARS-CoV-2) of the IgG class obtained by ELISA serologic test”.
+You must have a negative PCR test from 72 hours or less before departure or “or a positive coronavirus antibody test result (SARS-CoV-2) of the IgG class obtained by ELISA serologic test” whatever that means.

 The Netherlands is now allowing entry to long-term partners of Dutch residents.